-- Additional advice about foot care on holiday: not wearing new shoes, planning adequate rest periods to avoid additional stress on feet, the importance of walking up and down aisles when travelling by air, use of sun block on feet, having a first aid kit and covering any sore places with a sterile dressing, seeking help if problems develop
+- Additional advice about foot care on holiday: not wearing new shoes; planning adequate rest periods to avoid additional stress on the feet; the importance of walking up and down aisles when travelling by air; use of sun block on the feet; having a first aid kit and covering any sore places with a sterile dressing; seeking help if problems develop.

 - For people with foot ulcers:

 - The importance of early detection and prompt treatment.

 - Reporting any changes in the ulcer or surrounding skin, discharge, foot smells, swelling or generally feeling unwell and/or poor glucose control.